I love to work with people who are making change, and help them do even better. Here's how I work with sustainability leaders.

 - Inside your organisation: All Aboard?
 Harnessing people’s values to embed a sustainability ethos (Published in Croner’s Environmental Policy and Procedures Special Report, January 2008.)

-- And with external stakeholders Dinosaur DAD and Enlightened EDD (Published in the environmentalist, February 2009.)
+- And with external stakeholders Dinosaur DAD and Enlightened EDD (Published in the environmentalist, February 2009) and this blog post on identification and analysis of stakeholders.

 See case studies on enabling change for sustainable development.